Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Review and revision of SRGO basics

-$\omega_e$ is the angular speed of Earth's rotation. $\alpha_{src}$ and $\delta_{src}$ are the right ascension and declination of the GW source \footnote{In paper-I, Eq.~(B1), we used the right ascension and declination of the GW propagation direction instead, which points in the opposite direction to the GW source}. $\psi_{eq}$ is the polarization of the GW in the equatorial celestial coordinates. $\phi_0$ \footnote{In paper-I, Eq.~(B1) contains a minor error, which is fixed by replacing all $\sin{\psi_0}$ with $ - \sin{\psi_0}$.
-We have corrected this in the erratum for paper-I, and here, we have also changed the notation from $\psi_0$ to $\phi_0$ for semantic reasons.} is the angle between the line joining the center of the storage ring to the timing detector, and the longitude passing through the center of the storage ring, measured using the right-hand curl rule starting from the detector position. $l_0$ and $\theta_{lat}$ are respectively, the local sidereal time at the start of the observing time, $t_0$, and the latitude of the center of the storage ring.
+$\omega_\oplus$ is the angular speed of Earth's rotation. $\alpha_{\rm src}$ and $\delta_{\rm src}$ are the right ascension (in units of time) and declination of the GW source, and $\psi_{\rm eq}$ is the GW's polarization angle in the equatorial coordinate system. $\phi_0$ is the angle between the line joining the center of the storage ring to the timing detector, and the meridian passing through the center of the storage ring, measured using the right-hand curl rule starting from the detector position. $l_0$ and $\theta_{\rm SRGO}$ are, respectively, the local sidereal time at the start of the observations, $t_0$, and the geographical latitude of the storage ring.

+Note that, without loss of generality, we may assume that the timing detector lies due south (turning the last factor in Eq.~\ref{angles} above into the identity matrix), such that the SRGO coordinate system is similar to the horizon celestial coordinate system, where $\phi = 360 \degree - {\rm azimuth}$ and $\theta = 90 \degree + {\rm altitude}$.
+The difference is due to the fact that the handedness of the horizon system is opposite to the right-handed convention used above.
+Also, $\phi$ and $\theta$ are defined to point along the propagation direction of the GW, whereas the azimuth and altitude point towards the source.

+Furthermore, the polarization angle in a coordinate system is defined as the angle between a reference line made by projecting the z-axis onto the GW wavefront plane, and a chosen GW polarization axis, following a right-handed rotation convention.
+In the equatorial celestial coordinate system, the z-axis points towards the north celestial pole.
+In the SRGO coordinate system, the z-axis points perpendicular to the plane of the storage ring.
+Therefore, $\psi$ and $\psi_{\rm eq}$ are the same when the SRGO is located at one of the Earth's poles.

+Denoting the result of the matrix product on the right-hand side of Eq.~(\ref{angles}) as $R$, we find:

+Note that in the above relations, we must take care to use the appropriate functions to obtain the angles in their correct quadrants.

+In Fig.~\ref{fig_angles} we show the time evolution of $\phi$, $\theta$ and $\psi$ over the course of three days.
+The $\theta$ and $\psi$ curves determine the track of the GW source across the SRGO antenna pattern due to Earth's rotation (cf.\ Eq.~\ref{dtcircular2}).